drydenwilliams/full-time-to-self-employed/what-is-a-business/README.md

 # What is a Business?

-It may seem like a silly question but it's really not.
-There are many types of business in the UK.
+It may seem like a silly question but it's not.
+There are so many types of businesses.
 These range from small firms owned and run by just one self-employed person, through to large companies which employ thousands of staff all over the world.

 A **business** is any organisation that makes **goods** or provides **services**.
 * **Goods** are physical products such as burgers or cars.